SusieCodes/lifehacker/README.md

 ## Description

-Life Hacker is a React App built for users to have the capability to post and view news articles, local events, and message posts/private messages with their added friends.
-It focuses on a sleek, simple, and mellow design that makes it easy for the user to digest the content of the webpage.
-We achieved this by selecting a pastel-like color scheme and structuring the layout of the page in a spacious, yet condensed way.
-We focused on creating an elegant design while also having strong user functionality.
+Life Hacker is a React App built for users to plan their activities, post journal entries, make a grocery list, create digital sticky notes as reminders, post journal entries, and it centers around a robust contact list that lets you keep track of important information about the people y ou care about so you never forget significant dates and information.
+I used different shades of blue so the user will feel calm, trusting, and serene while using this web-based app.

 ---